 Sara Rodriguez is a professional dance artist based in New York City.
-Born and raised in Southern New Jersey, Sara first started dancing competitively at The Dance Connection, eventually beginning her classical ballet training under the guidance of Jennifer and Thomas Hanner.
+Born and raised in Southern New Jersey, her early training began as a competitive company dancer at The Dance Connection, later becoming more focused in classical ballet.
 She spent summers studying at the Joffrey Ballet School in New York, the Rock School for Dance Education in Philadelphia, and the Ballet West Academy/University of Utah in Salt Lake City.
-Sara was also a varsity member of her high school dance team under Chiquita Anderson and Kamilah Brown Cobbs.

-Beginning her undergraduate education at the University of the Arts in Philadelphia, Sara went on to receive her BFA magna cum laude from the University of Utah.
-There, she was a member of Utah Ballet and danced featured roles such as Russian Demi Soloist in George Balanchine's Serenade, Small Swans in Swan Lake, and several other roles in contemporary works by choreographers such as Jay Kim, Dr. Jung-Sik Roh, and her peers.
+Sara went on to receive her BFA magna cum laude from the University of Utah.
+There, she was a member of Utah Ballet, dancing featured roles such as Russian Demi Soloist in George Balanchine's Serenade, Small Swans in Swan Lake, and several roles in contemporary and jazz works by choreographers such as Tamara Squires, Jay Kim, and Dr. Jung-Sik Roh.

 Upon moving to New York, Sara further delved into contemporary and jazz styles, workshopping with and performing for choreographers such as Stormy Budwig, Saar Harari, Derek Mitchell, and Janice Rosario.
 Sara currently dances with SynthesisDANCE under the direction of Tracie Stanfield.